Frequently Asked Questions

 I have been on an exchange or study abroad program before.
 Do I have to redo my whole application?

 We are glad to see you again!
 If you want to participate in another program, please DO start another application in the system with the appropriate term.
-You do not need to request references.
-The only items you will need to complete are the Signature Documents, the host university information, and the visa information (if international).
-You can also complete the special circumstances if you need as well.
+You do not need to request references, but you should complete the rest of the application as requested.

 Will I still be eligible for the PFD?

-If you participate in a program approved through the UAF Study Away office (including internships and independent programs), you will remain eligible for the Alaska Permanent Fund Dividend.
+If you participate in a program approved through the UAF Study Away office, you will remain eligible for the Alaska Permanent Fund Dividend.
 To document eligibility for your PFD, you will need to submit an Education Verification Form (scroll down the alphabetized list) in addition to the regular PFD application materials the year(s) following your time away.
-This additional documentation is especially important for participants in the NSE program on Plan A!
+This additional documentation is especially important for participants in the NSE program on Host Pay!

 Instructions for completing the Education Verification Form: